 The negotiation consultation is like being a lawyer—Victoria is the bad news, the rain on their parade, and the cautionary tale.
 But she’s also their cheerleader.
 She gets why people want to do this but she wants them to do it with their eyes open.
 They’re making a huge decision and need to make it well.
 If you’re making $400,000 a year, maybe you should take a risk.
 If they’re entrepreneurial and see an opportunity—Victoria cheers them on.

 Victoria helps them think about questions like, “How much is it really worth?
 How can you calculate it?
 Will there be a market for it?
 What is the runway to acquisition?”
 She also helps the people she consults build a plan and determine their leverage in the negotiation.
-Learn more about her strategies in this episode of Negotiations Ninja!
+Learn more about negotiating your way into a startup in this episode of Negotiations Ninja!

 Connect with Victoria Pynchon